Photo Courtesy of Andrew Frey

-The Albany Institute of History & Art showcases the region’s heritage through its culture, history and art.
-Collections consist of artifacts owned and used by people from all ages, social classes, economic backgrounds and cultural groups.
+The Institute showcases the region’s heritage through its culture, history and art.
+Collections consist of artifacts owned and used by people of all ages, social classes, economic backgrounds and cultural groups.
 Featured items range from fine arts to furnishings, personal objects, documents, photography and more.

 Performances and More